Liberty University College of Osteopathic Medicine has a variety of student organizations to meet the interests, needs, and desires of all students.

 Student National Medical Association (SNMA)

-SOIMA is the student affiliate of the American College of Osteopathic Internists, the national certifying board for osteopathic internists.
-SOIMAs purpose is to educate osteopathic medical students about the opportunities open to osteopathic physicians specializing in internal medicine.
-ACP has both a Virginia and national chapter in the state that provides support for medical students interested in the discipline of internal medicine and its sub-specialties.
+LUCOM-SOIMA is the student affiliate of the American College of Osteopathic Internists (ACOI), the national certifying board for osteopathic internists.
+SOIMAs purpose is to educate osteopathic student-doctors about the opportunities open to osteopathic physicians specializing in internal medicine.

 Student Osteopathic Surgical Association (SOSA)

 The Student American Academy of Osteopathy is a professional organization dedicated to serving osteopathic medical students.
-It is the COM's extension of the American Academy of Osteopathy, a national association established in 1937.
+It is the COM's extension of the American Academy of Osteopathy (AAO), a national association established in 1937.
 The academy maintains the goal of developing the science and art of total health care, with an emphasis on palpatory diagnosis and the use of osteopathic manipulative medicine.
-Membership in SAAO allows students to receive the AAO publications and to attend the annual convocation, both at reduced prices.
+Membership in SAAO allows student-doctors to receive the AAO publications and to attend the annual convocation, both at reduced prices.